OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 • It feels a bit heavy and clunky

-11) Bedrock Sandals Cairn Adventure
+11) Bedrock Sandals Cairn Evo

 These are not simple travel sandals, as I was pleasantly surprised to discover, but reliable outdoor gear if you go into the woods.